exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 Mentors review submitted solutions for the track they've chosen to mentor to help users learn as much as possible.

-To read more about mentoring, go to the following [link][Mentoring].
+To read more about mentoring, go to the [Exercism docs][Mentoring].

 ### Contribute to Exercism

 The entire of Exercism is Open Source and is a labor of love for over 100 maintainers and many more contributors.

-A starting point to jumping in and becoming a contributor can be found [here][Contributing].
+A starting point to jumping in and becoming a contributor can be found in the [Exercism contributing guide][Contributing].

 [Tutorial]: #tutorial
 [Introduction]: #introduction